What is an MRE

 MRE Military Food Roots

 So now that we know we are dealing with unique and portable food!
-MREs feed people doing one of the toughest jobs on earth: battle.
-So if MRE food is good enough for the military, it should be more than sufficient for someone like you or me on our next outdoor adventure.
+MRE rations feed people doing one of the most demanding jobs on earth: battle.
+So, if MRE food is good enough for the military, it should be more than sufficient for someone like you or me on our next outdoor adventure.

 So why MRE food rations, and how did we get here?
 Well, there are infinite things we enjoy that got their start in the military.
 Up until the introduction of the MRE (meals ready to eat) in 1981, the US military relied on canned food.
 That caused logistical challenges as canned food is heavier than dried MREs!
-Automatically, that solved challenges we civilians have, such as the hiker looking for the lightest weight load possible.
+Automatically, this solved challenges that we, civilians now have, such as the hiker looking for the lightest weight load possible.

 The second issue with canned food is something you already know: additives.
 Preserving food the old way means smoking for meats and salt for everything else (including meat).
 You also already know that too much salt isn’t good for you.